EnricVB/Trackit/docs/README_en.md

 # Trackit - Version Control System

 Trackit is an enhanced version control system designed to improve upon existing solutions like Git.
-This document provides instructions on how to generate and install the `.deb` package for Trackit using `apt`.

 ## Installing Trackit on Ubuntu